 Take these 3 steps and watch your partnership thrive!

 1. Talk to them.
 Seriously, look your individual board members in the eye and have a conversation.
 If you have a national board, use video chat.
-At least once a year, present them with the gift of your undivided attention.
+At least once a year, present them with the gift of your undivided attention one-to-one.
 Ask them how they are enjoying their board service.
 Ask them what goals they have for the next year.
 Ask for feedback on an upcoming project.
 Heck, ask them if they intend to renew their term.

 If you haven’t had a chat with your volunteers recently, think about how you’re thinking about it.
 Why haven’t you?
 Do you feel like you don’t have enough time?
 Then don’t expect them to fully engage because you aren’t either and they need you.

 You expect them to lend their expertise, generate resources and be community ambassadors for the organization.
 It seems to me they are worthy of your time.
 And there is no reason why the board president and executive director can’t split up this task, especially if you have a large board.

 2. Hold them accountable.
 Yep, they want to be productive and add value to your work or they wouldn’t be there.
 So follow up with them when they say they are going to make an introduction.
 Ask what they need when they say they will host a reception for you.
 Share progress reports with the full board and celebrate the wins along the way during a project.

 Be as specific with each board member as you can be and treat them as individuals.
 Different people have different perspectives, talents and learning styles.
 They may need different kinds of support.
 But at the end of the day, they need to own their own stuff and the value of peer influence should not be underestimated; empower your committee chairs and officers to lead the way on this.

 3. Evaluate their performance. (gasp!)
 What?!
 They are volunteers, we couldn’t possibly!
 Just kidding.
 High functioning boards recognize the value of taking a step back and assessing their work.
 The board is legally responsible for the organization.
 Are they paying attention?